2007 Korean Series: Game 6, 29 October

 Game 6 was to prove the final game of the series as SK became the first team of the 2007 Korean Series to win a home game.
 SK went with Chae Byeong-yong, the losing pitcher of game 2, to start, while Doosan went with rookie reliever Im Tae-hoon in a somewhat surprising role as starting pitcher.
 Doosan needed a major form reversal to win the game and force a series decider.

-They showed their intentions early, managing a run after Kim Hyun-Soo was brought home from second by a Kim Dong-joo double.
-They held the lead until the third innings, when the Wyverns young third-baseman Choi Jeong, who had had a quiet series, managed to get to first, and then a two-run home run by shortstop Jeong Keun-woo put them in front 2-1.
+They showed their intentions early, managing a run after Hyun-soo Kim was brought home from second by a Kim Dong-joo double.
+They held the lead until the third innings, when the Wyverns young third-baseman Choi Jeong, who had had a quiet series, managed to get to first, and then a two-run home run by shortstop Jeong Keun-woo put them in front 2–1.
 Kim Jae-hyun turned his great post-season form into spectacular post-season form by adding another with a solo shot in the same innings.
 The scoreline remained 3-1 when Chae Byeong-yong was taken off after 5 1/2 innings of service to bring in their main post-season reliever Cho Woong-cheon, as Doosan tried to claw back the lead.
 But they struggled for hits, with only a Hong Sung-heon double between innings six to eight to show for their efforts, and things got worse for them in the bottom of the eighth as SK added two more runs.
 Na Ju-hwan got on base and advanced to second with a Part Kyung-oan grounder, and Choi Jeong's single was enough to bring him home.
-The next batter, Jeong Keun-woo, walked, and a Cho Dong-hwa double brought home Choi and gave a four-run lead to SK, now up 5-1.
+The next batter, Jeong Keun-woo, walked, and a Cho Dong-hwa double brought home Choi and gave a four-run lead to SK, now up 5–1.

 Closer Chong Tae-hyon, who had been brought on in the previous inning, was given the task of closing out the game for the championship win.
 Doosan rallied though, Hong Sung-heon leading-off to first and then scoring on a hit from pinch-hitter Yoo Jae-woong.
 Another pinch-hitter, Jeon Sang-ryeol, scored a double which only got Yoo as far as third, and that brought Lee Jong-wook to the plate.
 A home run would have tied up the game and sent it into extra innings, but Chong struck him out to bring the Wyverns their first Korean Series victory in the history of the franchise.
 Designated hitter Kim Jae-hyun was named the series MVP.